 - Someone who needs to use a free form amino acid formula or cannot tolerate other proteins

-- Someone who is having a doctor prescribe their treatment
+- Someone who is having a doctor order their product for them

 Vivonex Plus is a full elemental diet product that contains free form amino acids and corn maltodextrin as the carb source.
 The ingredients in this formula are low quality and it tastes nasty.
 Many people have had successful results using the formula but it is very difficult to get down due to the horrible taste.